adamgreenough/ava/docs/ai-reference.md

 }
 ```

-Optional: `igbinary` extension for faster caching.
+Optional: `igbinary` extension for 15× faster cache serialization.

 That's it.
-No frameworks.
-No magic.
-Just files.
+No frameworks, minimal dependencies, maximum control.